Reviews You Can Rely On

 Credit: Arthur McMahon

-The right walking shoes can prevent fatigue, making your time on your feet more enjoyable.
-Imagine walking comfortably all day without your feet aching!
+The right walking shoes can put a bounce in your step and prevent fatigue, making your time on your feet more enjoyable.
+Imagine walking all day comfortably without your feet aching!

-To find that perfect pair, our team of testers and editors has spent nearly a decade wearing, measuring, and deliberating on the right shoes for various activities.
+To find that perfect pair, our team of testers and editors spent the past decade wearing, measuring, and deliberating on the right shoes for various activities.
 We aim to provide you with as much information as possible through real-world testing and minimize the burden of overwhelming options.

-If you have a bit more shoe shopping to do, we are here to help.
+Looking for more great footwear options to fill your shoe closet?
 Our experts have reviewed a variety of other shoes, including trail running shoes, the best hiking shoes, and much more.
 We even put a full lineup of socks to the test to pair with your new set of kicks.

-Editor's note: We updated this review on November 10, 2025, to include new shoe reviews and updated products from Altra and Brooks.
+Editor's note: We updated this review on April 29, 2026, to include new shoe reviews and updated products from Altra, Hoka, Under Armour, Asics, and Kizik.

 Related: Best Walking Shoes for Women